 Even though our centres are now closed to the public, our inspectors are still working hard to rescue animals in need and bring them into the safety of our care.
 If you need to report cruelty you can do so, as always, by calling us on 0300 1234999.

 This is an incredibly difficult time for us and we appreciate your ongoing support during the Coronavirus crisis.

 We have four wildlife centres

 Together, our centres provide specialist care for the rehabilitation of wildlife throughout England and Wales.

 - Mallydams Wood in East Sussex

 - West Hatch in Somerset.

-Lots of the RSPCA animal centres and branches also take in sick, injured and orphaned wildlife, plus we work with a number of other wildlife rehabilitators to rehabilitate casualty wildlife.
+Lots of our animal centres and branches also take in sick, injured and orphaned wildlife, plus we work with a number of other wildlife rehabilitators to rehabilitate casualty wildlife.

-Wildlife rehabilitation is very tricky and best left to experts, so that the animals have the best chance of survival back in the wild.
-We would always recommend that if you find a wild animal that you think is injured or orphaned, you hand it to an experienced rehabilitator, or call us on 0300 1234 999.
+Wildlife rehabilitation is very tricky and best left to experts so that the animals have the best chance of survival back in the wild.
+We would always recommend that if you find a wild animal that you think is injured, you give it to an experienced rehabilitator, or call us on 0300 1234 999.